ZacharyArgentin/data_science_bootcamp_notes/w1/d3/notes/APIs.md

 > - xml tags are not predefined like html tags
 > - xml is designed to carry data
 > - html is designed for displaying data
-> - xml stores data in plain text format, Therefor it is software and hardware independent
+> - xml stores data in plain text format, Therefore it is software and hardware independent

 # Types of APIs